A faster subquadratic algorithm for finding outlier correlations: A Lower Bound via Orthogonal Vectors

-\section{A lower bound via orthogonal vectors}
+\section{A Lower Bound via Orthogonal Vectors}

-This section presents local transformation from the orthogonal vectors problem (cf.~\cite{Abboud2015,Williams2014}) to \textsc{Bichromatic Outlier Correlations}.
-We present this transformation for completeness of exposition only and remark that it has been superseded by very recent results of Ahle, Pagh, Razenshteyn, and Silvestri \cite{Ahle2015}.
+This section presents a local transformation from the orthogonal vectors problem (cf.~\cite{Abboud2015,Williams2014}) to \textsc{Bichromatic Out\-lier Cor\-re\-la\-tions}.
+We present this transformation for completeness of exposition only and remark that it has been superseded by recent results of Ahle, Pagh, Razenshteyn, and Silvestri~\cite[Theorem~2]{Ahle2015}.
 First, let us recall the orthogonal vectors problem:

-\begin{Prob}[\textsc{Orthogonal Vectors}] Given as input a set of $n$ vectors with dimension $d$ and entries in $\{0,1\}$, decide whether there is an orthogonal pair of vectors over the integers. \end{Prob}
+\begin{Prob}[\textsc{Orthogonal Vectors}] \ \ Given as input a set of $n$ vectors with dimension $d$ and entries in $\{0,1\}$, decide whether there is an orthogonal pair of vectors over the integers. \end{Prob}

 The sparsification lemma of Impagliazzo, Paturi, and Zane~\cite{Impagliazzo2001b} and a lemma of Williams~\cite{Williams2005} yield the following conditional hardness result (cf.~\cite[Lemma~A.1]{Williams2014}) for \textsc{Orthogonal Vectors}: